Edgenesis/shifu.dev/blog-tech/2022-05-07-connect-private-driver.md

 <img src="/blog-220507/2.png" width="100%" />

-Connect these four pins to the female port of the cable, and then connect the remaining circuits on the breadboard to.
+Connect these four pins to the female port of the cable, and then connect the remaining circuits on the breadboard too.

 <img src="/blog-220507/3.png" width="100%" />

-The red, green, yellow, and gray cables in the diagram correspond to `GPIO22` `GPIO23` `GPIO19` and ground (ground), respectively.
+The red, green, yellow, and gray cables in the diagram correspond to `GPIO22` `GPIO23` `GPIO19` and ground, respectively.

 <img src="/blog-220507/4.png" width="50%" />